MultiPUFFIN: A Multimodal Domain-Constrained Foundation Model for Molecular Property Prediction of Small Molecules: Methodology

+so that after $L_g$ layers each atom embedding aggregates information from a neighbourhood of radius up to $L_g$ bonds.
+The fixed receptive field of $L_g = 4$ bonds matches the topological scale at which functional-group additivity (Joback-style group contribution) operates, which is precisely the regime where conventional thermodynamic correlations are most predictive.
+Long-range substituent effects beyond four bonds, by construction, must be supplied by the SMILES Transformer or the 3D SchNet branches; this is the principled basis for the multimodal split.

-Each GCN layer is followed by GraphNorm \cite{cai2021graphnorm} and BatchNorm \cite{ioffe2015batchnorm} for training stability, along with dropout ($p = 0.15$).
-Residual connections \cite{he2016deep} are employed at every layer: for the first layer, where the input dimension of 39 differs from the hidden dimension of 256, a linear projection aligns the dimensions; subsequent layers use direct addition.
-The graph-level molecular embedding is obtained through sum pooling over all node representations, followed by a two-layer projection network mapping to the shared embedding space:
+Each GCN layer is followed by GraphNorm \cite{cai2021graphnorm} and BatchNorm \cite{ioffe2015batchnorm} for training stability, with dropout $p = 0.15$.
+Residual connections \cite{he2016deep} are used at every layer (the first layer applies a linear projection from $39$ to $256$, subsequent layers add directly).
+The graph-level molecular embedding is obtained by sum pooling over all node representations, $\mathbf{h}_{\text{graph}} = \sum_{i=1}^{N} \mathbf{h}_i^{(L_g)}$, followed by a two-layer projection

+into the shared 512-dimensional embedding space.
+Sum pooling rather than mean pooling is chosen so that the graph-level embedding is sensitive to molecular size, which is itself a primary driver of boiling point, vapour pressure and viscosity.